keinsell/neuroneek/README.md

 ## About

 Neuronek is an intelligent dosage tracking application designed to monitor and log the use of supplements, nootropics, and psychoactive substances.
 By recording and analyzing ingestion, it helps users better understand the long-term effects of these compounds on their physical and mental health.

-### Motivation

-As pretty irresponsible autist I do not count times when I was literally forgetting to take a meds, skipped days, took twice, took too late and so on.

 ## Getting Started